 With the COVID-19 epidemic growing, regulators across the country have created emergency rules to slow the spread of Coronavirus and minimize exposure.
-As part of this effort, states across the country have passed emergency measures that temporarily change cannabis laws to reduce the risk for patients and recreational users.
+As part of this effort, states across the country have passed emergency measures that temporarily changed their cannabis law to reduce the risk for patients and recreational users.

 Several states, including Oregon, Washington, and Iowa, are temporarily allowing curbside pickup from dispensaries.
 Michigan has gone a step further, allowing medical and recreational dispensaries to provide home delivery, as well as curbside pickup.
 For medical cannabis patients, however, the most significant updates so far to medical cannabis laws are in Ohio and Florida.
 Here’s how the rule changes will affect you.